anthonyatp/pathfinder-visualiser/README.md

 # Pathfinder Visualiser

-A tool used to visualise algorithms calculate the shortest path between 2 points.
+A tool used to visualise algorithm's that calculate the shortest path between 2 points.
 Written in TypeScript/React.

 Click [here](https://anthonyatp.github.io/pathfinder-visualiser/) to try the live demo.